 The lead author of this study is the famous Dr. Mayumi Ito, who I have covered numerous times on this blog.
 The research was led by Dr. Ito and her team from the NYU School of Medicine.
 Other well known co-authors include Dr. George Cotsarelis, Dr. Maksim Plikus and Dr. Sarah Millar.

-The study authors claim to have shown that activation of the Sonic hedgehog (Shh) pathway regenerates dermal papilla cells, which in turn ensures hair follicle neogenesis.
-This was done on wounded and damaged skin that was previously unable to grow hair.
+The study authors claim to have shown that activation of the Sonic hedgehog (Shh) pathway regenerates dermal papilla cells.
+This in turn ensures hair follicle neogenesis.
+The experiment was done on wounded and damaged skin that was previously unable to grow hair.